-The revised conforming loan limit for Snohomish County is $741,750, for a single-family home.
+The revised conforming loan limit for Snohomish County in 2021 is $776,250, for a single-family home.
 Anything above that is considered a “jumbo” mortgage, meaning it’s too large to be sold to Fannie Mae and Freddie Mac.

 Notes: In this context, a “one-unit” property is a regular single-family home.
 That’s the limit that applies to most home buyers in Snohomish County.
 The two, three, and four-unit caps mostly apply to real estate investors purchasing multi-unit properties like duplexes and triplexes.

 Rising Home Values Bring Higher Mortgage Caps

 Recently, the Federal Housing Finance Agency (FHFA) announced that it would increase the maximum conforming loan limits for mortgages purchased by Fannie Mae and Freddie Mac.
 In most of the country, the 2021 maximum limit for a one-unit property will be $548,250.
 But in many counties – including Snohomish County – the limit will be much higher.
 In the case of Snohomish County, WA, the new 2021 conforming loan limit will be $776,250.

 Loan limits are set at the county level, officially, but they are usually the same across an entire metro area.
 So the 2020 caps shown above apply to the greater Seattle metropolitan area, including King, Pierce, and Snohomish counties.